 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your BA in Creative Writing and English online at SNHU include:

-With an online creative writing bachelor’s degree, you can pursue a career as a writer, editor, literary agent, publisher or manuscript reader.
-According to the U.S. Bureau of Labor Statistics, employment of authors, writers and editors is expected to grow by 3 percent through the year 2022.
+With an online creative writing bachelor's degree, you can pursue a career as a writer, editor, literary agent, publisher or manuscript reader.
+According to the U.S. Bureau of Labor Statistics, employment of authors and writers is expected to grow by 8% through the year 2026.*

 Our online creative writing degree courses are taught by highly credentialed and accomplished instructors, including critically acclaimed writers with deep insights into the industry.